Freiling87/CCU/CCU/Scratchpad.md

 ###			C	CharacterSelect.CharacterLoaded
 This is a bool array that might be easier than checking for nulls on charsavedata.
 Slots 32-48 are custom characters, and it's true
+###			C	Flammable trait
+Use lighter to explode an NPC